AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/documentation_guidelines.rst

 The site will show all *H1* headers in the side panel by default, these then expand when selected to show all *H2* headers.

-Due to the limited TOC and side-bar depth, we shouldn't be afraid of looong pages with many *H2* headings to break down the page into logical quadrants.
+Due to the limited TOC and sidebar depth, we shouldn't be afraid of looong pages with many *H2* headings to break down the page into logical quadrants.

 Emacs rST mode